The Influence of International Actors on Political Order

 “International Statebuilding and the Domestic Politics of State Development” [invited contribution for Annual Review of Political Science]

-Weak and failing states embroiled in conflict remain a central concern in international security and development.
-International actors seek to terminate war and prevent conflict recurrence by building peace and strengthening state institutions.
+Managing the threat of violence remains a central concern in international security and development.
+International actors seek to terminate civil wars and prevent conflict recurrence by building peace and strengthening state institutions.
 In this article, I review the scholarship on international statebuilding, defined broadly as external efforts to create, strengthen, reform, and transform the authority structures of the state.
-Much of this literature models international statebuilding as provision, in which external actors mitigate commitment problems that plague post-conflict bargains by acting as third-party enforcers.
+Much of this literature models international statebuilding as provision, in which external actors act as enforcers to mitigate the commitment problems that plague post-conflict bargains.
 However, in many cases the assumptions about domestic politics underpinning the provision model do not hold.
-When the central problem of domestic politics is distribution rather than commitment, international statebuilding is more fruitfully modeled as imposition.
-Distribution problems arise when the preferences of external actors over the post-war order diverge from the preferences of domestic actors.
-Statebuilding interventions intended to alter domestic authority structures and the “rules of the game” have distributional consequences that can threaten the interests of domestic elites.
-To unpack why this is the case, I turn to the literature on the domestic politics of statebuilding, which shows that “weak statehood” can help manage violence by facilitating the distribution of sovereignty rents.
+When the central problem of domestic politics concerns the distributional arrangements of the peace rather than the parties’ ability to credibly commit to the peace, international statebuilding is more fruitfully modeled as imposition.
+This model allows the preferences of external actors over the post-war order to diverge from the preferences of domestic actors.
+Divergence arises because statebuilding interventions have distributional consequences that threaten the interests of domestic elites.
+To unpack why this is the case, I turn to the literature on the domestic politics of statebuilding, which shows that “weak statehood”” can help manage violence by facilitating the distribution of sovereignty rents.
 Insights from these literatures suggest exciting new avenues for future scholarship.

 External actors such as the United States and the World Bank routinely champion a vision of the state that is both Weberian and liberal.
 This paradigm of “good governance” occupies a central role in international stabilization and development policy.
 Despite the influx of massive resources, however, external efforts to transform the state in line with the good governance model have a decidedly mixed record of success.
 This project explores the consequences of international efforts to promote good governance.
 In contrast with existing scholarship that emphasizes international factors, I focus on the elite politics of domestic state development.
 I argue that the principles of good governance are antithetical to the strategies of co-optation that rulers use to monopolize authority and maintain the cohesion of the state.
 Except under certain conditions, external efforts to promote good governance are unlikely to achieve reform, and in fact have insidious unintended consequences: they reinforce the practices external actors aim to change, and can even destabilize recipient states.
 This paper introduces an argument about good governance and the elite politics of state development and offers preliminary evidence in support of the theory.